null

-How Do You Tell How Many Carats a Diamond is
+How to Tell How Many Carats a Diamond Is?

-Diamonds are sold with a carat (ct.), which is a unit of weight.
+Diamonds are sold with a carat (ct.), a unit of weight.
 Today, the carat is exactly 0.2 grams (around the weight of the thrombus).
-Carat weight is not related to the comparable sound karate, which refers to the purity of gold.
+Carat weight is not related to the comparable sound of karate, which refers to the purity of gold.

 Two diamonds of the same carat weight can have very different costs, depending on other factors (such as cut, color, and clarity).
 To understand the significance of carat weights, if the receiver's heart is set to a diamond of a specific size, the carat's weight is probably the essential factor in the search until you reach the desired size.